davekinkead/big-data-and-democracy/third-time-lucky.md

   - democracy's demos can only expand to the extent of democratic network reach
   - cf autocratic empires that had reach greater than democracies

-### The technological features of the communication networks that democracies use provides democracy with a degree of epistemic protection against bad actors.

 Whilst the topology of the communication network binds the scope of the _demos_ and the communications technology limits the scope of the topology, the nature of communication medium has also provided democracy with a degree of epistemic robustness from individuals seeking to subvert the truth tracking characteristics of democratic procedures for their own gain.
 It is relatively straight-forward to hold individuals to account for face-to-face communication, since it is difficult to obscure one's identity in this context.
 Liars and demagogues may be challenged directly by others.
 As means of communication developed that had greater geographical reach emerged, such as print and mass media, it became easier to disguise the source of political messages.
 However, it also became more difficult to limit messages to a specific group within a broader audience.
 There is an inherent trade-off between how narrowly the content of a message can be targeted at a specific group and how far that message can reach across a network.

 In Athens, political communication was characterised by face-to-face speech.
 One could stand in the _agora_ and shout to be heard by all, or one could whisper to individuals in private.
 The scope for sophistry was greatest in private.
 When conversing with an individual, one could develop a rich understanding of their values, motivations, wants and needs.
 One could craft a message that was highly targeted to maximally exploit this understanding and manipulate the other for one's own ends.
 (Recall Plato's claim that a skilled communicator can be more convincing about a subject than an expert.)
 When speaking to all in the Agora however, the scope for sophistry was more limited.
 The increased diversity of individual values made specific appeals to emotion and authority more difficult as what might persuade some could dissuade others.
 Furthermore, because the Agora was a forum of _public_ debate, others were able to respond.
 Different perspectives could be offered and flaws in one's argument could be more easily identified by others.
 Being called out as a sophist now carried a cost, both in damage to one's reputation and the persuasive backfire effect when the manipulation of others was identified.

 The technological trade-off that helped keep democracy epistemically robust, between broadcast and narrowcast, between the reach of a message and the ability target it to a segment of the audience, began to emerge.
 The public nature of the broadcast communication constrained the worst of sophist behaviour, although as the history of democratically elected demagogues shows, it doesn't guarantee against it.
 Attacks against the legitimacy of the political process, the media, and political opponents are all tools through which demagogues can undermine democratic political networks and turn them into more autocratic ones [@levitsky_how_2018, pp. 23-24].
 Nonetheless, these attacks are visible to all if they are conveyed via broadcast messages.
 Alert citizens of the _demos_ could respond to these attacks and defend the democratic nature of their political network.

-## Communication Technologies in Democratic Political Networks

 In addition to face-to-face political communication, new technologies allow for political messages to reach larger audiences.
 The emergence of privately operated printing presses allowed a greater range of political messages to be produced and distributed, even if they were critical of the state [@benkler_wealth_2006, p.
 186].
 Pamphlets and newspapers served as public bidirectional communication, as individuals who disagree may respond with political messages of their own in the same medium.
 Face-to-face communication, such as that in the Athenian _agora_, is bidirectional, but of course its reach and range is limited by the physical proximity to their audience.
 The bidirectional communication printing made possible allowed for political discussion to occur across larger geographical areas and before a greater audience.